naver/hubblemon/Readme.md

 Collect listener receives clients stats and save it to disk.
 And it checks alarm cases or not.

 With these saved stats, Hubblemon show to user client stats like above pages.
+Hubblemon web server read stats of listener from local (in same machine) or remote (If listeners run on other machines for scalability)